emecon21/Packet-Tracer-Labs/ACLs/Standard ACL/README.md

    - exit

-   Created a Named Standard ACL
+   Created a Named Standard ACL to allow IT PCs and block HR PCs access to the Server network
    - ip access-list standard BLOCK_HR
    - permit host 192.168.10.10
    - permit host 192.168.10.20